Ozone Therapy Safety: A Complete Guide to Risks, Side Effects, and Safe Practice

 • Knowledge of contraindications and screening procedures

-• Emergency protocols in place for adverse reactions
+• Emergency protocols for adverse reactions

-Patient Screening
+Patient screening

-• G6PD testing before any blood-based ozone procedure
+• G6PD testing before any blood-based procedure

-• Complete medical history review including medications
+• Complete medical history including medications

 • Assessment of contraindications